WILLE-DAC/wip/V Imperium by-laws.md

 II.
 The abstract should also briefly explain the subject to which it refers, and consist of between 100 and 300 words.

 III.
 The body, without limitations, must contain the proposal itself as detailed as possible with the appropriate legal terms preferably.
 Attached to it may be added documents, images, PDF files, etc., other file formats that convey fundamental information to the understanding and elaboration of the proposal at hand.

-IV.
-30% of the treasury is to be reserved to quadratic funding rounds approved exclusively by angels and KREDIT but which can be vetoed by shareholders.

-V. 70% of the treasury is to be governed by democratic consensus between all members of the DAC with each vote weighting proportionally to the stake.

 <p align="center">
 <b>( article 3-b )</b><br>